Brussels Sprouts and Zucchini in Tomato Sauce Recipe. Pasta Adaptation

 1 large tomato, diced (settle for 1 cup canned crushed tomatoes)

 ¼ cup chopped parsley

 Heat the oil in a large skillet.
 In a food processor, coarsely grind the onion and garlic, and add to the skillet.
 Sauté until translucent.
 Add the zucchini, brussels sprouts, toma- toes, raisins, turmeric, bay leaves, water, salt and pepper, and bring to a boil.
 Reduce the flame to medium and cook covered for 10 minutes.
 Add the sugar, vinegar, and parsley and cook 5 more minutes.
 Served hot or at room temperature.
 Makes 8 servings.

-Variation: Substitute one pound sliced fresh or frozen okra, or diced frozen artichoke bottoms, for the brussels sprouts and proceed exactly as above.
+Variation: Substitute one pound sliced fresh or frozen okra, or diced eggplant, for the brussels sprouts and proceed exactly as above.